Paleo vs. Keto Diets Explained

 Avoiding highly processed, sweetened, grain-based and dairy-based foods is the focus of the Paleo diet.
 This means cutting out:

-- Sugar, natural sweeteners, and artificial sweeteners, plus the foods that contains them; including baked goods, candy, soda, and even sauces like ketchup and barbecue sauce
+- Sugar and artificial sweeteners, plus the foods that contain them; including baked goods, candy, soda, and even sauces like ketchup and barbecue sauce

 - Grains of all kinds, including breads, pasta, cereals, rice, quinoa, and corn